Table of Contents

 from using the State monad's

-and set
+get and set actions.

-Because our module does not export the S
+Because our module does not export the S data

 constructor, clients have no programmatic way to see that we're